armory/documentation/_spinnaker/policy_engine.md

 * An existing OPA cluster
 * An OPA server deployed in an existing Kubernetes cluster with an Armory Spinnaker deployment.
 If you want to use this method, use the following YAML example to deploy the OPA server:

-This ConfigMap example creates an OPA deployment in the same namespace as your Spinnaker deployment:
+This example manifest creates an OPA deployment in the same namespace as your Spinnaker deployment:
     ```yaml
     apiVersion: apps/v1
     kind: Deployment